 To gain access to a workspace, the market participant is required to provide the IESO the email address registered with a WatchDox account.
-Once provided, tThe IESO will share a \(\frac{\text{W}}{\text{w}}\) orkspace created specifically for the market participant's email address.
+The IESO will share a workspace created specifically for the market participant's email address.
 The IESO is requesting for one person from the market participant's side to do all submissions for its facility.

-Once-When you receive the workspace is shared, information in your email inbox, click the WatchDox link of the name of the workspace shared with you.
+When you receive the workspace information in your email inbox, click the WatchDox link of the name of the workspace shared with you.
 The name of this example workspace is titled 'Test Workspace'.